 The actual asteroid is thought to have been traveling over 30,000 miles per hour (54,000 kilometers per hour) when it hit, and is said to have likely weighed 50,000 tonnes (55,000 tons), and it would have been around 90 feet (27 meters) in diameter if it were spherical.

 The site of the crater is Wolfe Creek Meteorite Crater National Park, and it sits within Australia’s Great Sandy Desert.
 This crater is generally considered one of the top few best impact craters on Earth, possibly trailing only Meteor Crater in Arizona, and Amguid Crater in Algeria.
 A subjective assessment, although this is what I’ve seen many websites suggest, and I'd have to agree.

 This is a view of Gosses Bluff Crater from about 30 km (19 miles) away to the north.
 It stands over 150 meters (500 ft) above the surrounding desert terrain.

-This meteorite crater is considerably older than Wolfe Creek Crater discussed above, and it estimated at 142 million years old, putting it in the first few million years of the Cretaceous Period.
+This impact crater is considerably older than Wolfe Creek Crater discussed above, estimated at 142 million years old, putting it in the first few million years of the Cretaceous Period.
 For its age, this crater is in very good shape.
-As can be seen in the photo, it easily stands out against the surrounding area, clearly recognizable as a meteorite crater.
+As can be seen in the photo, it easily stands out against the surrounding area, clearly recognizable as an impact crater.